 This post contains affiliate links for your convenience (which means if you make a purchase after clicking a link, I earn a small commission, but it won’t cost you a penny more)!

 What You’ll Need

 How to Upgrade a Builder Grade Kitchen Island Using Trim

 Step 1: sketch out your design

 Sketch out your design using chalk.
 Once you get the design where you want, go over it with painters tape.
-If you want some design inspiration, be sure to download the 6 free design ideas at the bottom of this post.

 Step 2: sand